Resources for Undergraduates

 Students wishing to get involved in research while at Indiana University may wish to explore the following website for programs and funding.

 - Indiana University's Science, Technology, and Research Scholars Program

 - National Science Foundation Research Experience for Undergraduates

 Graduation and After College

 One of the hardest things can be determining what you want to do after finishing your undergraduate degree.
-One way to explore your options is to make an appointment with the Anthropology undergraduate academic advisor Jody Ferguson.
+One way to explore your options is to make an appointment with the Anthropology undergraduate academic advisor Rebecca Butorac.
 Students also interested in discussing careers and graduate school in Anthropology may want to contact Anthropology Director of Undergraduate Studies Professor Laura Scheiber.
 You can additionally attend a 15 minute drop-in advising appointment with a Career Development Center advisor to discuss what future careers are best for you and get advice on graduate school and how to search for jobs after graduation.
 Please see the links below for more information about graduation from Indiana University Bloomington and the process of applying for graduate school.

 Career Development Center

 If students are unsure of what they want to do after graduation, what career is best for them or how to best search for a job this website is for them.
 Here students can learn more about career options available for them as well as job search strategies and job fairs.
 Meeting with a career advisor is also helpful in determining what future career is best for a student and developing how best to search for a job.
 If students are looking for some elective classes the Career Development also has classes to prepare students in searching for jobs and future careers.